Custom CRM Software for Electrical Contractors

 Custom CRM software for electrical contractors is the best fit for companies with 4 or more team members using the system, businesses managing both service call volume and ongoing project work, operations currently paying $250 or more per month across multiple software subscriptions, and contractors who have outgrown basic field service tools and need software that handles the full complexity of their business — residential service, commercial projects, permits, and billing — in one owned system.

-One-time investment: $20,000–$45,000 for a electrical CRM built around your exact workflow.
+One-time investment: $25,000–$75,000 for a electrical CRM built around your exact workflow.
 No monthly fees.
-You own the code.
+You have the complete source code.
+Buy once, own for the life of your business under a perpetual, irrevocable license — no recurring fees.
+Flexible payment plans available to fit any budget.

 See the full SaaS Exit Plan